ImtiazVision/imtiazvision/README.md

 > Ideas should be introduced through empathic mirroring rather than being taught.

+> Our passion for what we do will encourage those around us.

 > Things that appear to be too wonderful to be true are almost always true in life.

 > We cannot comprehend perception until we consider what each perceptual inference is required for ecologically, as well as the computing difficulties involved in forming that inference.